fhidalgor/mutagenesis_visualization/docs/install.rst

 Alternative installation
 =========================

 You may decide to download the jupyter notebook called ``mutagenesis_visualization.ipynb`` also found on GitHub, which contains the code used in this package, and do some modifications of your own.
-If you do so, there is an easy way to use that same notebook without having to convert it everyt time to a .py file.
-The way to do that is to download the script ``Import_notebook.py`` and place it in the same folder where you have the ``mutagenesis_visualization.ipynb`` notebook and your current notebook.
+If you do so, there is an easy way to use that same notebook without having to convert it every time to a .py file.
+Download the folder ``jupyter_notebooks`` and place your current notebook in that folder.
+The run the command shown below.
 Should you go through this route, you will need to manually install the required :ref:`dependencies`.

 .. code:: ipython3